AdaCore/spark2014/docs/lrm/source/statements.rst

 Simple and Compound Statements - Sequences of Statements
 --------------------------------------------------------

-|SPARK| restricts statements that complicate verification, and excludes statements
+|SPARK| restricts statements tha`t complicate verification, and excludes statements
 related to tasking and synchronization.

 .. centered:: **Legality Rules**